 Sysprep was not able to validate your windows installation

-The main idea is that Sysprep helps prepare a Windows installation for deployment on different hardware by creating a clean slate in terms of identifiers and hardware-specific configurations.
+The main idea is that Sysprep helps prepare a Windows installation for deployment on different hardware by creating a clean slate regarding identifiers and hardware-specific configurations.
 This ensures that each deployed system has unique identifiers (SIDs) while allowing for the adaptation of GUIDs to the specific hardware configuration on each machine.

 Recently I got an error message while performing a sysprep on a Windows 11 machine.
-I was preparing an Image for Azure Virtual Desktop and during Generalization of Windows 11 system, I received a pop-up error message as shown in below screenshot:
+I was preparing an Image for Azure Virtual Desktop, and during the Generalization of the Windows 11 system, I received a pop-up error message as shown below screenshot:

 Error Message